 Playkot have a small preview of the games they have created at their website.
 No matter if you want to become part of the team or use their services, you are immediately invited to test their creations.
 In Supercity, you can build your own house.
 The isometric views and animations are candy for the eye.
 One of the gamification examples used to highlight the company’s skills and talent.
 We are impressed, almost as much as the 17,000,000 players enjoying the games.

-Moments of Happiness is a side project made by.
-A series of WebGL experiments developed to make you smile (and spin your fans) using and .
+Moments of Happiness is a side project made by EPIC Agency.
+A series of WebGL experiments developed to make you smile (and spin your fans) using Three.js and GSAP Library.
 Use your mouse to pan, click and interact with the cute animal characters.
 We spent some time chilling the lion, by rotating a fan around his mane.
 Yes.
 We did that, so tempting.
 Catchy melody running on the background and even more catchy gamification element.
 Try it!
 Who knows – while chilling the lion, you can chill a bit too.

 One of the specialties of the Slim team is motion and visual design and they show off their skills with an interactive rollercoaster, taking you on a trip around a colorful, low-poly island with popping colors.
 Hop in for the adventure!